bjerkio/how/documents/pull-request-etiquette.md

 ## Creating pull requests

 You are responsible for ensuring you get reviews for your PRs and merge them.
-It would be best if you did not rely on someone else noticing, reviewing, and merging your PR.
+You cannot rely on someone else noticing, reviewing, and merging your PR.

-You do not need to merge all changes for a piece of work in a single PR.
-However, it would be best to break down the changes into several PRs to get feedback earlier.

 Pull requests should have a clear purpose and be the smallest possible.
 Pull requests with one line change are sweet!
 If you can split your changes into smaller unrelated chunks, that's helping